 Since getting a Ninja Creami ice cream maker almost a year ago, I've used it religiously and have so much fun developing healthy Ninja Creami recipes regularly.
-I love that you can take a few simple ingredients and easily turn it into a delicious homemade ice cream.
-I'm constantly amazed at the light, smooth, and creamy texture this machine quickly whips up.
-I'm not affiliated with Ninja Kitchen (although, I wouldn't say no to that deal!), I just truly enjoy their products and am fully obsessed with the Creami... and I think you should be too!
-I also love that I can create protein ice cream recipes for an even healthier sweet treat.
+I love that you can take a few simple ingredients and easily turn them into a delicious homemade ice cream.
+I'm constantly amazed at the light, smooth, and creamy texture this machine quickly whips up, especially when making Ninja Creami ice cream without dairy!

 What Makes This Orange Creamsicle Recipe Healthy

 - Fully paleo, gluten free, vegan, and refined sugar free.
-There is no dairy or artificial sweeteners in this recipe.
-We use full fat coconut milk for healthy fats
+There is no dairy or artificial sweeteners in this recipe and it can be made fully AIP.
+We use full fat coconut milk for healthy fats and maple syrup for an unrefined sweetener.

 - Made with real orange juice, no flavorings!
-We only use natural ingredients here.
+This orange creamsicle ice cream uses whole food ingredients.
 The OJ adds natural sweetness and pure orange flavor.

-- You can make this recipe high protein for an orange creamsicle protein ice cream post-workout on a hot summer day 😉
+- You can make it high protein!
+I share how to make this vegan orange creamsicle recipe a high protein dessert below.
+Great for a healthy dessert option or an awesome post-workout treat on a hot summer day!

 Vegan Orange Creamsicle Ingredients

-- Orange juice: I love using fresh squeezed orange juice, but you can always use store-bought.
+- Orange juice: the secret ingredient for best results is using fresh squeezed orange juice, especially during citrus season, but you can always use store-bought.

-- Full fat coconut milk: using coconut milk keeps this recipe fully dairy free and vegan.
-Using full fat, canned coconut milk is key for a thick and creamy texture that resembles more of an orange sherbet than orange sorbet.
+- Full fat canned coconut milk: using coconut milk keeps this recipe fully dairy free and vegan.
+Full fat, canned coconut milk is key for a thick and creamy texture that resembles more of an orange sherbet than orange sorbet.
 Options like oat milk or almond milk won't yield the creamiest texture.

 - Maple syrup: be sure to use pure maple syrup, not pancake syrup.
 We only need a tablespoon or two as the orange juice adds plenty of natural sweetness.